Michelle Siegel

 Zacmari Zamostina

 Zacmarí received her Bachelor’s degree in Psychology from Baja California State University in Mexico.
 After working in environmental and gender equality non-profit organizations, Zacmarí moved to New York.
-She is excited to join our team and follow up with her advocacy calling by helping special need students strive for their right to an appropriate education.
+She is excited to be part of our team and follow up with her advocacy calling by helping special need students strive for their right to an appropriate education.
 As a native Spanish speaker, Zacmarí also aids our attorneys as a translator for our Hispanic clients.